Shopping is fun, even thrilling—it releases endorphins, and makes us feel better. Over half of Americans shop for retail therapy.

 Imagine, once again, a place where you can gather to shop with your favorite people in real-time—all from the comfort and privacy of your own home?
 A place where you and your trusted companions could curate products for one another, provide advice, or make decisions on collective purchases for life’s big events—instead of combing through long lists of linked products?

-We call this CoCarting, and by all accounts, this newly connected paradigm in online shopping is bound to create new conveniences—while saving you time and money, and keeping you connected with friends and family, in meaningful ways.
+This newly connected paradigm in online shopping is bound to create new conveniences—while saving you time and money, and keeping you connected with friends and family, in meaningful ways.

 Spending time with your loved ones improves your mental health—and helps spread good vibes while shopping.
-When you introduce a product into your CoCart you begin a dialogue, and shopping event within your socially connected shopping network, e.g. your trusted friends or family.
+When you introduce a product into your WishList you begin a dialogue, and shopping event within your socially connected shopping network, e.g. your trusted friends or family.

 The 3rd Dimension of Online Shopping

-We’ve talked about two-way online shopping, a place for friends to shop together, the third dimension in the future by introducing retailers and product experts into the Coshopping experience.
+We’ve talked about two-way online shopping, a place for friends to shop together, the third dimension in the future by introducing retailers and product experts into the shopping experience.
 We call this three-way shopping—and it’s the future of online shopping in a pandemic-shaped world.

 These virtual yet real-time “Sales” include hosted events, product rollouts, online store openings, trustworthy reviews, and discounts for attendees.
-Think of CoCarting as a virtual walk through the mall, with your friends—an immersive environment designed to bring people together and help them make informed choices on BILLIONS of products—and have fun doing it—again.
+Think of the WishList as a virtual walk through the mall, with your friends—an immersive environment designed to bring people together and help them make informed choices on BILLIONS of products—and have fun doing it—again.